briansimiyuj/doctor-appointment-app/README.md

       b.
 Mount ModalHeader on ViewPrescriptionModal component and pass title and `closeModals` function as props
       c.
 Create a ModalBody component and mount it on ViewPrescriptionModal component
         i.
 Display the prescription details (medicine name, dosage, frequency, duration, notes, doctor name and createdAt)

+    9. If `showDeletePrescriptionModal` is true, create a DeletePrescriptionModal component and mount it on the PrescriptionsList component
+      a.
+Retrieve the following:
+        i. `closeModals` function from `Note Tab` context ii. `selectPrescription` function from `Note Tab` context

+      b.
+Mount ModalHeader on DeletePrescriptionModal component and pass title and `closeModals` function as props
+      c.
+Display a message asking the user to confirm the deletion of the `selectedPrescription`
+      d.
+Create buttons for confirming and canceling the deletion
+        i.
+On cancel, call `closeModals` function

 ### Settings Context